kyilwinhan/autonomous_waitress_robot/README.md

 ### 7.2 Real Robot
 The real-time performance of the real robot is reliable and test the procedure Initial > Send Goalpose > Travel to Kitchen > Arrive Kitchen > Arrive T1 > Arrive T2 > Arrive Initial.

-The Fig. shows 1.6m*1.6m workspace map.
+The Fig. shows occupancy grid map of 1.6m*1.6m workspace.
 ![Map](assets/images/img_8_Scanned_map.jpg)

 The robot started at initial position.
 ![Initial](assets/images/img_9_initial_position.png)

 Goalpose to the Kitchen is sent through RViz2 from PC.
 ![Send Goalpose](assets/images/img_10_sending_goalpose.png)

 The robot started travelling to the Kitchen.